foster children with childhood trauma

 Therapy for childhood trauma

 At ISP, we believe in the power of therapeutic fostering.
 It’s a specialist approach to fostering children with complex needs and trauma.
-We understand that the journey to healing from the painful experiences and causes of trauma is a long road for both a child and their foster family.
+We understand that the journey to healing from childhood trauma is a long road for both a child and their foster family.
 But with the right care and trauma therapy, it’s a road of opportunity, self-discovery and eventually, recovery.

 Trauma therapy isn’t a one-size-fits-all approach, so being flexible and responding to how children work through their emotions is critical in achieving a positive outcome.
 For those children who do wish to access one-to-one therapy, our trauma therapy programmes are tailored to their specific needs.
 It gives them a chance to reflect on their past and learn to sit with their feelings.